mmottl/lacaml/README.txt

 which ways exists to pass parameters and to learn about the defaults.

 All matrices can be accessed in a restricted way, i.e. you can specify submatrices for all matrix parameters.
 E.g. if some matrix is called "a" in the interface documentation, you can specify the left upper corner of the wanted submatrix for the operation by setting "ar" for the row and "ac" for the column (1 by default).
 A vector "y" would have an extra optional parameter "ofsy" (also 1 by default).

+BLAS and LAPACK binary packages for Unix operating systems usually come with appropriate man-pages.
+E.g. to quickly look up how to factorize a positive-definite, complex, single precision matrix, you might enter "man cpotrf", and the function in Lacaml would be "Lacaml.Impl.C.potrf".
+The naming conventions and additional documentation for BLAS and LAPACK can be found at the corresponding website (see below).

 ---------------------------------------------------------------------------